LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/project-kick-off-day.md

 ![](/uploads/sophie pre mortem.jpg)

-This got our pessimistic and optimistic juices flowing (although 'Brexit' came up in both exercises!).
+This got our pessimistic and optimistic juices flowing (although 'Brexit' came up in both exercises!), so lots of suggestions were made

 When distilled into the key factors we could see the risks were around;